lay-it-out/OOPSLA23-Artifact/README.md

 It loads all necessary dependencies (such as Python with all required packages, Z3, and Graphviz) into the PATH environment variable.
 Notice that after executing this command, the prompt line should now end with `[lamb-dev]>`, meaning the development shell has been activated.

 For ease of running the experiments, we built a script `run_tests.py` that checks the grammars in parallel, collects the metrics, and saves the metrics to a file.
-Depending on how much time you can spend, choose **one** of the following options (from longest to shortest time spent):
+Depending on how much time you can spend, choose **one** of the following options (from shortest to longest time spent):

 - Enable option `--fastest`: check grammars #1-3, #2-1, #3-1, #4-1, and #5-4 only (i.e., the fastest one of each language group).
-This option conflicts with `--all`.
+This option conflicts with `--all`. (~5min)
-- No option: check all grammars excluding SASS and Python grammars.
+- No option: check all grammars excluding SASS and Python grammars. (~12min)
 - Enable option `--all`: check all grammars, including SASS and Python grammars.
-This option conflicts with `--fastest`.
+This option conflicts with `--fastest`. (>24h)

 Execute the following in the development shell, where `OPTION` is one of the above: